openframeworks/ofBook/chapters/OOPs!/chapter.md

 ```

-**[MH: earlier you say every class has a .h and .cpp so what you are saying here will confuse beginners without you elaborating on what you mean.
-Maybe you can ask the reader to imagine how they would do this without OOP:  They'd need to store a SEPARATE array of x values, y values, x speeds, y speeds, etc. and keep track of them all themselves.
-OOP allows you to hide and organize that information.
-Then you can also bring in the idea of extending your code.
-Say you want to have a ball that is filled with helium and floats... now you need all those x/y/speed/etc arrays again, but you need to keep track of which ones are normal balls and which are helium etc etc...]**

 Now, this is such a simple program that we could have written it inside our ofApp(.h and .cpp) files and that would make sense if we didn't want to reuse this code elsewhere.
 One of the advantages of Object Oriented Programming is reuse.
 Imagine we want to create thousands of these balls.
 The code could easily get messy without OOP.
 By creating our own class we can later re-create as many objects as we need from it and just call the appropriate methods when needed keeping our code clean and efficient.
 In a more pragmatic example think of creating a class for each of your UI elements (button, slider, etc) and how easy it would be to then deploy them in your program but also to include and reuse them in future programs.